-The University Committee on Academic Rank and Tenure considers and recommends to the Provost nominations for promotion and the awarding of tenure.
+The University Committee on Academic Rank and Tenure (UCART) considers and recommends to the Provost nominations for promotion and the awarding of tenure.
 It also reviews all new appointments to the faculty as provided in Sec.
 III.B.1, reviews the College, School, or Library evaluation standards for making such appointments as provided in Sec.
 III.E.3 and recommends changes to the Provost, and performs the other duties assigned to it in Sec.
 III.
-The Chairperson of the University Committee on Academic Rank and Tenure is appointed by the Provost from a list of at least three names recommended by the Faculty Senate Executive Committee; s/he votes on matters before the Committee only in the case of tie votes.
+The Chairperson of the University Committee on Academic Rank and Tenure is a tenured Professor appointed by the Provost for a three-year term, renewable once, from a list of at least three names recommended by the Faculty Senate Executive Committee.
+The Chair votes on matters before the Committee only in the case of tie votes.
+Re-appointment as chair is made by the Provost on the recommendation of the Faculty Senate Executive Committee, following the Provost's consultation with current UCART members.
+The Chair may be removed by the Provost only for good cause shown.
 The members of the Committee are ordinarily tenured Professors.
-One member is elected by the Faculty Assembly or equivalent group of each College or freestanding School (except the Graduate School) and of the University Libraries.
+The Committee is composed of one member of the faculty of each College or freestanding School and of the University Libraries.
+Each member shall be elected by the Faculty Assembly or equivalent group.
+Members serve three-year terms, renewable once.
+If a member is completing an unfilled term for some reason, that term will not count toward the member's full terms.